almoslmi/teaching/p5/lesson1/README.md

 </html>
 ```

 In a short explanation, I create a new "paragraph" element, like we saw above.
-I set the text inside that `<p>` element to be `"bottom text"`, and then I attach it to the bottom of the `body` tag.
+I set the text inside that `<p>` element to be `"bottom text"`, and then I attach it to the bottom of the `body` tag, modifying the original code after the browser has read it.
 If you right-click the page and click `inspect`, you should see some HTML, but there's a new `<p>` element sitting there at the bottom that we didn't have in our `basic.html` file!

 ![MAGIC PARAGRAPH ELEMENT](images/modified-html.png)